EE 109 - Fall 2025 Introduction to Embedded Systems

 1. Install the LCD shield and write code to put a splash screen on the LCD.
 This will confirm that you can write messages on both lines of the display.
 Use your file of LCD routines from the previous labs to implement this.

-7. Install the rotary encoder.
-Define the temperature setting variables and modify your encoder routines from Lab 7 to change this number up and down.
-Display the numbers on the LCD.
-Add code to make sure the numbers stay between 50 and 90 degrees.
+2. Install the rotary encoder.
+Define the speed limit variables and use your encoder routines from Lab 6 to change the selected limit number up and down.
+Display the number on the LCD.
+Add code to make sure the number stays between 1 and 99 cm/sec.
+Trying to go beyond these limits should keep the value at limit.

 Results